GauthamYerroju/gauthamyerroju.github.io/_posts/2025-10-16-home-server-part-1.md

 I was inclined to use Unraid because it is made for JBOD (Just a Bunch Of Disks), has built-in redundancy, and looks good.
 Unfortunately, blocking updates after 1 year behind a paywall was a dealbreaker for me.
 I don't begrudge them for monetizing the project, but it was just not for me.
 It felt like another perpetual external dependency.

+I was inclined to use Unraid for its JBOD (Just a Bunch Of Disks) support and built-in redundancy, but the one-year paywall was a dealbreaker.
+I respect their monetization, but it added an unwanted dependency.

-ZFS is another popular choice, but it has a very rigid disk setup (so it doesn't work well with JBOD) and requires a substantial up-front investment in storage and RAM.
+ZFS is another popular choice, but it has rigid disk setup rules (so no JBOD) and requires a substantial up-front investment in storage and RAM.
+But the real dealbreaker was that I couldn't pull a drive and access its data elsewhere once it's in a ZFS pool.

-That left Open Media Vault, so I installed it and exposed the storage to the local network through SMB.
-Having access to my collection of family photos, media, projects, etc, on a home network was very convenient.
+That left Open Media Vault, so I installed it and exposed the storage to the local network using SMB.
+Having access to my collection of family photos, media, projects, etc, on a home network was very convenient, and I started thinking of my peripherals more as terminals than data stores.

 ## Growing needs

 This OMV server was doing fine as a NAS, though it had its limitations.
-- Wireless access using SMB was enough to stream media, but not
+- SMB wireless streaming was enough to stream media, but not file transfers.
-- The UI is functional but clunky.
-After making changes, I have to save them and reload the page.
-I think it's still the case with OMV 6 (as of writing).
-- Backup and restore of OMV config was not native; I had to install community addons.
+- The UI is clunky; changes require saving and reloading.
+- Backup/restore of configs required community add-ons.

-This was still fine, but I wanted to level up from a NAS to a [Home Server](https://en.wikipedia.org/wiki/Home_server), so I can learn and experiment with things like Kubernetes, Spark, local LLM stacks, self-host services like Next Cloud and Immich, set up home automation, and much more.
-The official and community addons addressed most of these use cases, even if there isn't a pretty admin UI.
-Even otherwise, OMV is built on Debian, so I could've installed anything I wanted alongside.
-But I thought it was time to rethink this properly.
+This was still fine, but I wanted to level up from a NAS to a [Home Server](https://en.wikipedia.org/wiki/Home_server), so I can learn and experiment with Kubernetes, Spark, LLM stacks, self-hosting with Nextcloud, home automation, and more.
+The available add-ons addressed most of these use cases.
+And even if they didn't, OMV is built on Debian, so I could've installed anything I wanted alongside OMV.
+But it was time to rethink this properly.

 ## Levelling up to a Home Server